Anuluxmy/CV/README.md

 **Communication**

-Consistently provided good customer service in my job, also been awarded for giving best customer service from customer feedbacks.
+Able to communicate effectively with a wide range of people, by showing interest and carefully listening to their needs.
+Consistently provided good customer service in my job.
+Also been awarded for giving excellent customer service from customer feedback survey.

 **Analytical Mind**